syncfusion-content/winui-docs/winui/Ribbon/Getting-Started.md

 ## Add RibbonButton ##

-The `RibbonButton` represents a normal button and can be added to a ribbon group with different sizes using the `SizeMode` property.You can also use the `Content` and `Icon` properties to set the label and icon to the button.
+The `RibbonButton` represents a normal button and can be added to a ribbon group with different sizes using the `SizeMode` property.You can use the `Content` and `Icon` properties to set the label and icon to the button.

 {% tabs %}
 {% highlight xaml %}